 Burbank, California's Bob Hope Airport is a public airport serving the Los Angeles area including Burbank, Glendale, Pasadena, Los Angeles, and the San Fernando Valley.
 Bob Hope Airport is the only airport in greater Los Angeles area with a direct rail connection to downtown Los Angeles.

 Non-stop flights from the airport serve mostly destinations located in the western United States, but there are also non-stop flights from Burbank to New York City, Burbank to Las Vegas, Nevada, and Burbank to Dallas, Texas.
-Currently, the airport is serviced by seven major US airlines, including Alaska Air, American Airlines, Delta Airlines, Jet Blue, Southwest, United, and US Airways.
+Currently, the airport is serviced by seven major US airlines, including Alaska Air, American Airlines, Delta Airlines, Jet Blue, Southwest, and United.

 Bob Hope Airport has two runways, one of which actually stretches into the City of Los Angeles.
 The airport is owned and operated by the Burbank-Glendale-Pasadena Airport Authority, which is controlled by the governments of the three cities in its name.